Hear Me Out: Fusional Approaches for Audio Augmented Temporal Action Localization: Related Work

 The proposal generation schemes in the literature are either anchor-based~\cite{DBLP:journals/corr/GaoYSCN17,DBLP:journals/corr/abs-1807-04821,DBLP:journals/corr/abs-1811-11524} or generate a boundary probabilty sequence~\cite{DBLP:journals/corr/abs-1806-02964,DBLP:journals/corr/abs-1907-09702,DBLP:journals/corr/abs-2009-07641}.
 Past work in this domain also includes end to end techniques~\cite{689ad8d461864d1b9f89ea6ecee65fe2,DBLP:journals/corr/YeungRMF15,DBLP:journals/corr/abs-1710-06236} which combine the two stages.
 Frame-level techniques which require merging steps to generate boundary predictions also exist~\cite{DBLP:journals/corr/ShouCZMC17,DBLP:journals/corr/MontesSN16,8737877}.
 We augment the proposal-based state of the art approaches designed solely for visual modality by incorporating audio into their architectures.

-\textbf{Audio-based Localization:} Speaker diarization~\cite{wang2018speaker,zhang2019fully} involves localization of speaker boundaries and grouping segments that belong to the same speaker.
-The \href{http://dcase.community/challenge2020/}{DCASE Challenge} examines sound event detection in domestic environments as one of the challenge tasks~\cite{Miyazaki2020,Hao2020,Ebbers2020,Lin2019,Delphin-Poulat2019,Shi2019}.
-In our action localization setting, note that audio modality is unrestricted, i.e. not confined to speech or labelled sound events.
+\textbf{Audio-only based Localization:} Speaker diarization~ \cite{8462628,8683892} involves localization of speaker boundaries and grouping segments that belong to the same speaker.
+The DCASE Challenge~\cite{DCASE2020Workshop} examines sound event detection in domestic environments as one of the challenge tasks~\cite{Miyazaki2020,Hao2020,Ebbers2020,Lin2019,Delphin-Poulat2019,Shi2019}.
+In our action localization setting, note that audio modality is unrestricted.
+It is not confined to speech or labelled sound events which is the case for audio-only localization.

+\textbf{Audio-visual localization:} This task is essentially localization of specific events of interest across modalities.
+Given a temporal segment of one modality (auditory or visual), we would like to localize the temporal segment of the associated content in the other modality.
+This is different from our task of temporal action localization (TAL) which focuses on predicting the class-labels and temporal segment boundaries of all actions present in a given video.

 \textbf{Fusion approaches for TAL:} Fusion of multiple modalities is an effective technique for video understanding tasks due to its ability to incorporate all the information available in videos.
 The fusion schemes present in the literature can be divided into 3 broad categories -- \textit{early fusion}, \textit{mid fusion} and \textit{late fusion}.